Learn what will happen to back taxes when you file for bankruptcy.

 Unpaid tax debt is unique, especially when it comes to bankruptcy.
 But don’t worry – that doesn’t mean that you have to repay the money you owe on your taxes.
 You can file for bankruptcy no matter what kind of debt you owe, even if it’s back taxes to the IRS.
 In fact, like most debts, bankruptcy may provide you with a way out of your tax debt problems.

 The information below can help you understand what happens to tax debt when you file for bankruptcy.
-If you have questions or want to talk to an expert about your situation, call us or complete the form to the right to connect with a tax or bankruptcy specialist… or both.
+If you have questions or want to talk to an expert about your situation, call us or complete the form to connect with a tax or bankruptcy specialist… or both.

 Does bankruptcy clear tax debt?